José Saturnino Cardozo: Toluca: 1995–2005

-In December 1994, at 23 years old, Cardozo signed with the Mexican club Deportivo Toluca.
+In December 1994, at 23 years old, Cardozo signed with the Mexican club Toluca FC.
 He made his debut in the 1994–95 Mexican Primera División season on 8 January 1995 in an away match against Tampico Madero, which Toluca lost 2–0.
 At the time of his arrival, the team was in crisis, having not won a league title since the 1974–75 season and facing the threat of relegation.
 In his first season, Cardozo appeared in eight matches and made three goals, but was sidelined for about a year and a half due to a knee injury sustained while playing for the Paraguay national team, which worsened during the Mexican league season.
 Although doctors assured him he would recover, the injury was severe enough for Cardozo to fear he might never play professionally again or at least not at the same level.
 During that period, Toluca was managed by Miguel Ángel López, who did not include Cardozo in the main squad.
 However, following López's departure in 1996, the club's management gave Cardozo a vote of confidence and assigned him for the upcoming season under the new manager Enrique Meza.
 Cardozo made his return in Invierno 1997, the first short tournament of the 1997–98 season, scoring seven goals in 13 appearances, including a hat-trick in a 4–0 victory over Veracruz.
 Toluca did not advance to the playoffs that season.

 In the following season, Verano 1998, Cardozo helped Toluca secure their first championship in over 23 years.
 Toluca dominated the regular season, finishing first in the table standings, and advanced through the liguilla (playoffs), ultimately defeating Club Necaxa 6–4 on aggregate in the final.
 Cardozo scored two goals in the final and finished the season as the league's top goalscorer, with 18 goals in total—13 in the regular season and five in the playoffs.
 In Invierno 1998, Toluca finished second in the standings but were eliminated by Atlas 3–2 on aggregate in the quarter-finals.
 Cardozo scored 13 goals, ranking second in the league.
 In Verano 1999, Toluca topped the table and won the championship, defeating Atlas in a penalty shootout after a 5–5 aggregate in the final.
 Cardozo scored during the match and successfully converted a penalty in the shootout.
 The match is widely regarded as one of the greatest finals in Mexican football history.
 Cardozo concluded the season as the league's top goalscorer with 15 goals.